EduardoPosas/android-hilt-implementation/README.md

 # Using Hilt in your Android app

-This folder contains the source code for the "Using Hilt in your Android app" codelab.

-The codelab is built in multiple GitHub branches:
-* `main` is the codelab's starting point.
-* `solution` contains the solution to this codelab.

 # Introduction
 Dependency injection is a technique widely used in programming and well suited to Android development.
 By following the principles of dependency injection, you